erizov/Professor/semester_7/lecture_44_quantum_computing/quantum_superposition/README.md

 4. Implement Quantum Superposition from scratch using only the function signature
 5. Modify Quantum Superposition to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Quantum Superposition for a specific use case (e.g., nearly sorted data)
+7. Optimize Quantum Superposition for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Quantum Superposition
 9. Compare Quantum Superposition performance with alternative algorithms on large datasets